Joseph Curtin

 He was a 2005 recipient of a MacArthur Fellows Program "genius grant".

 He has also directed workshops on violin design through the Violin Society of America, a group of builders.

-Curtin is known for using technology such as MRIs, Lasers, and other scanning devices to measure the acoustics of violins, to aid in his designs.
+Curtin uses technology such as MRIs, Lasers, and other scanning devices to measure the acoustics of violins, to aid in his designs.
 Curtin uses the information gathered to create replicas of famous antique violins, as well as research for more avant-garde designs including instruments made out of carbon fibre.

 Early luthiery

 Joseph first learned violin making from Otto Erdesz, who was married to his viola teacher.
 Erdesz gave Curtin material for his first twenty violins.

 Curtin & Alf

 Curtin was co-founder with Gregg Alf of the firm Curtin & Alf.

 In 1993, a Curtin and Alf violin made for Elmar Oliveira set a record at a Sotheby's auction for the highest price paid for a violin by a living maker.
 Alf and Curtin dissolved their partnership after twelve years, but occasionally collaborate on a project together.